-If no licensed spectrophotometer is connected when Color Profiler Suite starts, the "Dongle not found" window appears.
+If a licensed spectrophotometer is not connected when Fiery Color Profiler Suite starts, the "Dongle not found" window appears.

-Note: If a licensed spectrophotometer is connected but the "Dongle not found" message appears, you may need to activate the Color Profiler Suite license.
+Note: If a licensed spectrophotometer is connected but the "Dongle not found" message appears, you may need to activate the Fiery Color Profiler Suite license.

 - Click one of the following: - Download License Downloads the license from the EFI license activation website.
-You can download the license from any computer that is connected to the Internet, even if Color Profiler Suite is not installed. - Activate License Activates a license that is already on your desktop. - Run in Demo mode Runs Color Profiler Suite in Demo mode.
+You can download the license from any computer that is connected to the Internet, even if Fiery Color Profiler Suite is not installed. - Activate License Activates a valid Fiery Color Profiler Suite license that is already on your desktop.
+This is useful for a system that cannot download the Fiery Color Profiler Suite license from the Internet.
+In this case, download the Fiery Color Profiler Suite license for your spectrophotometer serial number from activation.efi.com/cps.
+Save the downloaded license file on your desktop. - Run in Demo Mode Runs Fiery Color Profiler Suite in Demo mode. - Server License Allows the selection of a Fiery server with network Fiery Color Profiler Suite license support.